Food Service

 There are only a couple of reasons why a student would have to pay for anything in food service.
 The first is if they purchase an extra item that is not a part of the menued meal program.
 The second is if a student wants a milk without getting a meal.
 Often times cold lunch students bring their lunch from home but want a milk.
 Milk is only free when combined with a meal.
 Milk can be purchased individually for $0.50.

 The Food Service Department staff serving District 37 are dedicated to making your children’s meal experience at school a positive one and we look forward to seeing your child at breakfast or lunch.
-If you have any further questions about the program offered, please visit our website at emsd37.org or contact me at [email protected]
+If you have any further questions about the program offered, please contact us.

 Birthday Snacks